GJSayers/hobo-hatch-b2b/README.md

 ### Database Schema

 * In the development environment sqlite3 and fixtures will be used to create the relational database.
-Then in production to Heroku, postures will be used.
+Then in production to Heroku, Postgres will be used.
 * Below you can see the intended database model for this project including anticipated fixtures and forms.

 ![Database Schema / Model](docs/conceptual_design/hobo_hatch_db_model.png)